 TD-8236 is an investigational, inhaled lung-selective pan-JAK inhibitor that has demonstrated a high affinity for each of the JAK family of enzymes (JAK1, JAK2, JAK3 and TYK2) that play a key role in cytokine signaling.
-Inhibiting these JAK enzymes interferes with the JAK/STAT signaling pathway and, in turn, modulates the activity of a wide range of pro-inflammatory cytokines.
+Inhibiting these JAK enzymes interferes with the JAK/STAT signaling pathway and, in turn, modulates the activity of a wide range of proinflammatory cytokines.
 While orally-administered JAK inhibitors are currently approved for the treatment of a range of inflammatory diseases, no inhaled JAK inhibitor is approved for the treatment of airway disease, including asthma.
 The pan-JAK activity of TD-8236 suggests that it may impact a broad range of cytokines that have been associated both T2-high and T2-low asthma.
 Many moderate to severe asthma patients comprising both T2 phenotypes remain symptomatic despite being compliant on high doses of inhaled steroids.
 Importantly, TD-8236 is designed to distribute and exert its anti-inflammatory effect within the lungs following dry powder inhalation, with the potential to treat inflammation within that organ while minimizing systemic exposure.
 In preclinical assessments, TD-8236 has shown to potently inhibit targeted mediators of T2-high and T2-low asthma in human cells.

 In September 2019, we announced positive results from a Phase 1 single-ascending dose and multiple-ascending dose clinical trial of TD-8236.
-The Part C extension portion of the Phase 1 trial assessing additional biomarkers in more severe asthmatics is underway with results expected in the second half of 2020.
-In December 2019, we announced the initiation of a Phase 2 allergen challenge study of TD-8236 in asthma patients, and we expect data from the study in the second half of 2020.
+The Part C extension portion of the Phase 1 trial, assessing additional biomarkers in patients with moderate to severe asthma, is underway with results expected in the second half of 2020.
+In December 2019, we announced the initiation of a Phase 2 allergen challenge study of TD-8236 in asthma patients, and we expect to report results from Part C and the lung allergen challenge study in the fourth quarter of 2020.